learnapollo/learnapollo/content/tutorial-react/react-01.md

 As we are using `react-router` to handle our routes, we wrap the `Router` component.
 Note that the `/` route points to the `Pokedex` component.

-> Note: You don't have to put `ApolloProvider` on the highest level of the component hierarchy - however, every component that wants to use Apollo Client needs to be a direct or indirect children of `ApolloProvider` in the component hierarchy.
+> Note: You don't have to put `ApolloProvider` on the highest level of the component hierarchy - however, every component that wants to use Apollo Client needs to be a direct or indirect child of `ApolloProvider` in the component hierarchy.

 Our Pokedex component lives in `'src/components/Pokedex.js'`.
 Currently, it only contains a generic greeting, but that will change soon!
 We will further expand this component in the following exercises to give an overview about all the pokemon in your Pokedex as well as the possibility to add new pokemons or update existing ones.
 But for now, let's make sure you are ready to go.